Eltako/certificate-authority/Readme.md

 Hence in order to use common tools like curl one cannot use the device's IP address.
 If you do this, then the verification of the certificate fails.
-Instead you have to use one the two available DNS names to connect to the device.
+Instead you have to use one of the two available DNS names to connect to the device.
 Most routers are configured such that devices can be accessed by their hostname and thus the first DNS name eltako-`SERIALNUMBER OF THE DEVICE` should work.
 The second DNS name can be used if you have mDNS/Bnojour/Avahi enabled.
 Alternatively you can either ignore certificate verification errors or provide a verification procedure yourself.